achen1296/Apple-Music-Editor/README.md

 The length is always 364 bytes (the boma parent always has associated sections length 384).

-I have observed that there can be 2 of these under the same [itma](#itma-track) after a purchased song is downloaded.
+I discovered that there can be 2 of the [track numerics](#track-numerics) section under the same [itma](#itma-track) after a purchased song is downloaded.
 However, _I think this is a bug_, because it seems to prepend an entire new one along with a bunch of other data, leaving the second (original) one nearly unchanged in the process.
 I assume the extra ones then go undetected and unused, because Apple Music made no complaints after I removed them myself.
+Most conclusively, I decided to push the limits the other way by adding 100 duplicates of the subsection, then I changed some known data in the Apple Music GUI (specifically I changed offset 84 by adding more artworks), and only the first one got changed.

 | Offset | Length | Meaning                                                                                                                                                                           | Examples Value(s)                                          |
 | ------ | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- |